shynuu/starlink-vpn/README.md

 ## Run the VPN

+On the server run: `sudo bash server.sh`
 On the client run: `sudo bash client.sh`

-On the server run: `sudo bash server.sh`
+## Test the VPN

+If the VPN is successfuly established, new TUN interaces should show up when running `ip a` with the VPN configuration.

+Also, you must be able to ping the client from the server and also the server from the client.

+If not, check the `/var/log/openvpn.log` file for more informations.